 The Hills Face Zone is a large planning zone in South Australia that restricts development in the Adelaide Foothills and Mount Lofty Ranges.
 As a result of this zone, there is an effective barrier between metropolitan Adelaide and the communities of the Adelaide Hills.
-It does not make sense for these two distinct areas to be represented by a metropolitan based electorate.
+It does not make sense for these two distinct areas to be represented by a metropolitan based electorate, whose sitting member has little or no idea of what it takes to make a living from working the land .